-Watch the recent video meeting in January 2018:
+Archived – Watch the video meeting in January 2018:

 If we can assess where these cells have dysfunction and find an opportunity to help improve that functionality, wouldn’t you want to be a part of this scientific achievement?
 If for example, the methylation pathway is impacted by compromised gene expression, thereby limiting the coding for the protein, a wide range of long-term health problems can arise.
 Other examples can include identifying genes that impact brain development, energy production, muscle tone, and immunity.

 While we are in the early phases of this study, Project 8p and its partners are committed to building the larger community of chromosome 8 disorders and expanding the scope with time.
 We need to start with one focused chromosome region to work out the methods to study related conditions.

 Please keep in mind that Project 8p’s goal is for the current study to be the first of many studies that will ultimately lead to treatment and healing.
 We hope you will continue to collaborate with Project 8p.
 If you have any questions or are interested in conducting an associated study, please feel free to contact us.

 Please note: All patients that are participating will be have their personal information removed to protect their privacy rights.